openvswitch/ovs/Documentation/topics/dpdk/pmd.rst

 - Queue #3 pinned to core 8

 PMD threads on cores where Rx queues are *pinned* will become *isolated* by default.
-This means that this thread will only poll the *pinned* Rx queues.
+This means that these threads will only poll the *pinned* Rx queues.

 If using ``pmd-rxq-assign=group`` PMD threads with *pinned* Rxqs can be *non-isolated* by setting::